toastedden/toastbot/README.md

 You can disable the web server by simply commenting out the service in the `docker-compose.yaml` file.

-By default, the web server will be availible at [localhost:9000](http://localhost:9000).
-Your login information can be found in the `.env`.
+By default, the web server will be availible at [localhost:3001](http://localhost:3001).
+Your login information can be found in the `.env` file.

 #### Securing the web server